-Real-time embedded applications are normally viewed as continuous processes and are often specified using Partial Differential Equations (PDEs) and with certain boundary conditions.
-In this paper we present techniques for fast mass-parallel numerical solving of PDEs.
-We compose specialized lattices based on the integer number approximation specified with Sleptsov nets to be implemented as dedicated hardware, which we prototype on an FPGA.
+Continuous processes, significant for real-time control of embedded applications, are specified by partial differential equations (PDEs) and systems with certain boundary conditions.
+The paper develops techniques of computing structures design for fast mass-parallel numerical solving of PDEs.
+We compose specialized computing lattices based on the integer number approximation specified with Sleptsov nets to be implemented as dedicated hardware, which we prototype on FPGA.
 For mass-parallel solving of PDEs, we employ ad-hoc finite-difference schemes and iteration methods that allow us to recalculate the lattice values in a single time cycle with appropriate accuracy suitable for control of hypersonic objects and thermonuclear reactions.